 Follow the four steps below to apply for admission to Cabrini University.

-NOTE: Students wishing to apply for admission to the Nursing major must complete the process found here by December 20, 2019.
+NOTE: Students wishing to apply for admission to the Nursing major must complete the process found here.

 2. Submit proof of English proficiency.
 This can be from an English speaking institute or an English speaking exam, for example, the Test of English as a Foreign Language (TOEFL); the International English Language Testing System (IELTS); or the SAT.